Toric configuration spaces: the bipermutahedron and beyond: Introduction

 Coordinatewise valuation produces a point configuration in $V$

 This intertwines algebraic and tropical moduli.
 The valuation $p_i \in V$ records the asymptotics of the point $x_i \in T(K)$.
 Since $x_0=1 \in T$ we have $p_0=0 \in V$.

-Insights from logarithmic enumerative geometry \cite{NishinouSiebert,MR20} suggest that as the points $x_1,\ldots,x_n$ approach infinity, the ambient variety $T$ should degenerate to a \textbf{tropical expansion}: a union of toric varieties meeting along toric strata.
+Insights from logarithmic enumerative geometry (see e.g. \cite[Proposition~6.3]{NishinouSiebert} or \cite[Lemma~7.2.4]{MR20}) suggest that as the points $x_1,\ldots,x_n$ approach infinity, the ambient variety $T$ should degenerate to a \textbf{tropical expansion}: a union of toric varieties meeting along toric strata.
 The points $x_1,\ldots,x_n$ will then limit to interior points on the irreducible components of this expansion.
+A configuration on an expansion consisting entirely of interior points is referred to as \textbf{transverse}.

 A tropical expansion is encoded by a polyhedral decomposition of $V$, whose vertices index the irreducible components.
 To ensure that the point $x_i \in T(K)$ limits to the interior of an irreducible component, its valuation $p_i \in V$ must lie on a vertex of this polyhedral decomposition.
 The situation is summarised in Figure~\ref{fig: limit}.